tonylixu/os/chapter-2/practices.md

 Answer: fork() followed by exec()

 ### What is the purpose of system programs?
+Answers: To provide a convenient environment for program development and execution.

 ### What is the main advantage of the layered approach to system design?
 What are the disadvantages of the layered approach?